 Houses with 3 storeys that house 5 or more students anywhere in the City have to be licenced by the Council to meet legal standards of living.
 To check if your property is licensed email:

-You will be asked to sign a Contract: either by the Landlord directly or via the Letting Agency.
+When you have found accomodation to rent you will be asked to sign a contract, either by the landlord or the letting lgency.

 The first thing to remember is that you are entitled to have a copy of the agreement for up to 24 hours before you sign it, so you can take it away, read through it carefully and ask for independent advice.

 Even if the landlord or agent is sat in front of you, do not feel pressured into signing there and then: Once you’ve signed a tenancy agreement it’s very hard to get out of!
 So make absolutely sure yours says what you want it to and that you understand what you’re signing.

 * Occasionally landlords will tell you that if you don’t sign there and then, then the house will be released to someone else – if necessary, walk away!

 Don’t assume that if you don’t understand the jargon that others in your group will!
 Either get independent advice, or ask your landlors/agent to explain terms which you are unsure about.